ub-math/exam_guides/docs/index.md

 <div class="alert alert-dismissible alert-danger">
-<b>Important.</b> If you:
+<b>Important.</b> The following behavior will considered an act of Academic Dishonesty with serious consequences
+(such as an F on the exam or a course failure):

   <ul>
-  <li>leave the Zoom meeting without checking out or </li>
+  <li> Leaving the Zoom meeting without checking out. </li>
-  <li> upload to Gradescope any page that was not shown to the Zoom Device or was subsequently altered </li>
+  <li> Uploading to Gradescope any page that was not shown to the Zoom Device during checkout or was subsequently altered </li>
   </ul>
-this will be considered an act of Academic Dishonesty with serious consequences (such as an F on the exam or a course failure).
 </div>

 <br/>